 Best Midrange Full Tower Case 2021

-For the longest time, NZXT has been one of the best manufacturers for the PC cases.
+For the longest time, NZXT has been one of the best manufacturers for PC cases.
 I really love their H series, but today, we are looking at something different.

 The NZXT Phantom series is mainly their high-end lineup of cases, consisting mainly of some of the best full towers.

-For this review, we look at the NZXT Phantom 530; a budget oriented full tower designed for gamers who want a lot of flexibility in terms of hardware installation, and additionally, a fairly aggressive design that pleases the gamer in most of us.
+For this review, we’re looking at the NZXT Phantom 530; a budget-oriented full tower designed for gamers who want a lot of flexibility in terms of hardware installation, and additionally, a fairly aggressive design that pleases the gamer in most of us.

 It is somewhat older as compared to other options in this roundup but it does offer an impressive range of features that are trickled down from some of the higher end cases by NZXT.

 That is certainly a good thing because you will not have to shed a lot of money on this.

 Additionally, there is plenty of room for hardware, and even if you do not want to go towards the traditional cooling system, you can do some really great stuff.
 The overall cooling potential of this case is phenomenal and should serve both air cooling and water cooling enthusiasts alike.

 While the Phantom 530 is easily one of my favorite cases available in the market, it does have some issues that I would like to mention.

 For starters, most of the exterior is plastic, and while I do not mind plastic, it can look a bit out of place.
 Additionally, the case only ships with 2 fans, so if you are considering to have an air-cooled system, you are going to need more fans.